 Air Canada to operate at 79% of pre-pandemic capacity in summer

-Aug 17 (Reuters) - Air Canada AC.TO said on Wednesday it plans to operate flights at 79% of its pre-pandemic capacity this summer, amid a shortage of workers and strong demand for air travel.
+Aug 17 (Reuters) - Air Canada AC.TO said on Wednesday it planned to operate flights at 79% of its pre-pandemic capacity this summer, as North American carriers struggle to meet strong demand for travel amid a broader industry staffing shortage.

-Canada's largest carrier also said it had recalled employees laid off during the pandemic and would hire additional workers.
+Canada's largest carrier has wrestled with complaints over delayed and cancelled flights, but said in a statement it saw improvements in baggage handling and on-time performance during the week of Aug.
+8, compared with the week of June 27.

-The company has struggled with complaints over long lines and lost luggage at some hubs, but executives now see improvements in baggage handling amid high demand for international travel.
+Carriers in the U.S. and Canada have cut thousands of flights as soaring travel demand following a pandemic-induced slump leads to cases of long lines and lost baggage at some major airports.

 ((Nathan.Gomes@thomsonreuters.com;))